 Request an Appointment with a Pediatric Specialist

 At Orlando Health Arnold Palmer Hospital for Children, we offer comprehensive services and award-winning healthcare.
 Request an appointment with pediatric specialist.
 Our staff will follow up with you to confirm the appointment time, location and date.

 Proton therapy is an advanced form of radiation treatment that delivers highly-focused radiation to tumors while sparing surrounding healthy tissue.
-Orlando Health Arnold Palmer Hospital for Children is proud to now offer this state-of-the-art treatment for children at the Orlando Health UF Health Cancer Center Proton Therapy Center.
+Orlando Health Arnold Palmer Hospital for Children is proud to now offer this state-of-the-art treatment for children at the Orlando Health Cancer Institute Proton Therapy Center.

 Proton therapy harnesses the unique physical properties of protons, which are hydrogen atoms, to deliver radiation therapy for cancer with unprecedented precision and accuracy.
 Unlike X-rays, protons can be targeted to release most of their energy within the tumor with little or no exposure to tissue outside the tumor.
 The result is a more effective option for treating certain types of cancer, including pediatric cancers, while causing fewer harmful side effects.

 Because a child’s developing tissue is especially susceptible to the negative effects of radiation, proton therapy offers significant advantages in treating pediatric cancer.
 Potential advantages include: